MwVc/cv-application/README.md

 ## Key Features

 - **User-friendly interface**: The app provides a straightforward and intuitive experience for creating and customizing resumes.
-- **Customizable templates**: Users can choose from various pre-designed templates or create their own unique layouts.
 - **Dynamic form fields**: The application includes a form for users to input their personal and professional information.
 - **Real-time preview**: Users can see how their resume will look as they make changes.
-- **Responsive design**: The app is optimized to work seamlessly on different devices and screen sizes.

 ## Technologies Used